greanleeph/ParrotEsolang/README.md

 <pre>$ python parrot_compiler.py parrot_code.prrt</pre>

 Replace `parrot_code` with the actual filename of your parrot source code.
-No need to specify the output name since the compiler will automatically name it based on the source code's filename.
+You can append `-o [filename]` if you want an executable filename that is different from the source code's filename.

 <h3>Step 2 - Run the program:</h3>

 <b>Linux (Terminal):</b><pre>$ ./parrot_program</pre>